libgeos/geos/web/content/usage/faq/index.md

 This is a finite representation, whereas the implicit lines between vertices have infinite precision.
 In general it is highly unlikely that a coordinate computed via an arithmetic operation
 (such as a line intersection) is reported by an `intersects` test as lying exactly on the (theoretical) lines.

-For example, the diagram below shows how the computed intersection point of two lines in general does not lie exactly on either line (scale exaggerrated for clarity):
+For example, the diagram below shows how the computed intersection point of two lines in general does not lie exactly on either line (scale exaggerated for clarity):

 ![GEOS computed intersection point for two lines](geos-line-intersect-precision.png)